City of Burbank

 • Enforcement and administration of any potential rent cap

-Each meeting will provide the same information to ensure Burbank residents have multiple scheduling options to attend a meeting.
+Each meeting provided the same information to ensure Burbank residents had multiple scheduling options to attend a meeting.

 Meeting dates, times & locations